SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 But if that had been the only lesson I had ever learned about eating I would have developed into a hedonist and that would have been good neither for my waistline or long term health.

 Eating, one of life’s greatest delights, ought to be enjoyed fully.
 But eating, even when enjoyed with another of life’s great delights — great conversation — is not the only thing that makes life worthwhile.

+### A Holistic View of Food: Part of a Flourishing Life

+Food is something we enjoy alongside many other values that taken together as an integrated whole, make our lives joyous.

+**We cannot decide the true value of something by itself**, but only with an understanding of how it contributes, alongside a multitude of other values large and small, to a **flourishing life**.

+## The Red Birthday Bicycle

+So let me share a second story.
+My birthday was quickly approaching and I had asked my Mom for this bicycle I had seen.

+It was bright red with racing stripes down its sides.
+It had this loud bell you could ring to warn people that you were speeding towards them and colorful tassels streaming from each handle.

+Now that I’m sharing this it occurs to me that the tassels were a rather effeminate touch but because two wonderful women raised me, my mother and grandmother, I guess it makes sense that I developed some feminine sensibilities as a boy.

+### Joining the Clean Plate Club

+Well even though I had learned my lesson about burdening my eating with a lot of artificial rules, I venerated these two women and they had raised me to be a member in good standing of the clean plate club.
+I’m sure that there are some of you who can relate.

+I think it was especially common for children whose parents grew up in the shadow of the Great Depression to believe that it was virtuous to clean their plate every time they ate.

+### What About Those Starving Kids?

+I don’t know how your parents might have justified this practice to you but I was told that by cleaning my plate, I was saying that food is precious and should never be wasted.

+I was told to empathize with the starving kids of India and to be thankful that I had plenty with which I could feel consistently stuffed.
+I was told how happy these starving kids in India would be to eat the scraps off of my plate.

+### Battles Over Food I Didn’t Like

+Nevertheless, there were many times when I fought my parents about some food I didn’t want to eat.
+A pitched battle ensued until I had either eaten everything or had found another way to miraculously make the noxious food disappear.

+I remember being particularly stubborn around this time, as my birthday approached, about avoiding foods on my plate that I “didn’t like”.

+#### Finances Were Tight

+The night before my birthday that year, my mother sat by my bedside and told me that things were tight financially and that the bike might not be possible that year.

+She didn’t draw a connection between that decision and my “being a fussy eater” or my refusing to clean my plate. \
+\
+In other words this was not a punishment.
+I was merely led to understand that she might not be able to afford the bike that year.

+But kids have a way of drawing connections between things that are often unrelated and our subconscious minds are particularly adept at drawing these connections — even when they are entirely imaginary.
+And our dreams are the perfect tapestry upon which our subconscious paints.

+### The Bike that Almost Got Away

+That night I had a recurring nightmare all night long. \
+\
+I dreamt that somewhere in India, some kid was riding up and down on my red bike, ringing the bell gleefully while stuffing his face with rice and beans.

+I awoke to see the gleaming new bike at the foot of my bed so in the short term this story has a happy ending. \
+\
+But for many years after that, all the way into my college years I was a faithful plate cleaner.